dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/index.md

 In addition, DDN C++ Edition provides cross-platform support, running on multiple operating systems such as Windows, Linux, and Mac, to meet the needs of different development environments

 As one of the functional products of the Dynamsoft Capture Vision (DCV) framework, DDN is also designed to seamlessly integrate with other DCV components and provide developers with a comprehensive set of image processing tools, which cover image capturing, content understanding, result parsing, and interactive workflow.
-If you are building such a document capturing and processing solution, take a look at [Introduction to Dynamsoft Capture Vision]({{site.dcv_introduction}}).
+If you are building such a document capturing and processing solution, take a look at <a href="{{site.dcv_introduction}}" target="_blank">Introduction to Dynamsoft Capture Vision</a>.

 Furthermore, DDN provides a powerful parameter system in order to cope with various scenarios.
 Read <a href="{{site.parameters_reference_ddn}}index.html" target="_blank">Parameter Reference</a> for details.